dgomesdev/to_do_list_api/README.md

 ### Description

-This application allows its user to search the internet and get Google results in a simplified manner, with the title and link of each result.
+This application allows the user to register, login, add, modify and delete tasks.

 ## Class diagram